-Imagine host1 and host 2 are both servers.
-The following is added to each server's named.conf file:
+For a key shared between servers called host1 and host2, the following could be added to each server's named.conf file:

 '''

-key host1-host2. {
+key "host1-host2." {

 algorithm hmac-sha256;

-secret "La/E5CjG9O+os1jq0a2jdA==";
+secret "DAopyf1mhCbFVZw7pgmNPBoLUq8wEUT7UuPoLENP2HY=";

 };

 '''

-The secret is the one generated above.
-Since this is a secret, it is recommended that either named.conf be non-world readable, or the key directive be added to a non-world readable file that is included by named.conf.
+(This is the same key generated above using tsig-keygen.)

+Since this text contains a secret, it is recommended that either named.conf not be world-readable, or that the key directive be stored in a file which is not world-readable, and which is included in named.conf via the include directive.

-At this point, the key is recognized.
-This means that if the server receives a message signed by this key, it can verify the signature.
-If the signature is successfully verified, the response is signed by the same key.
+Once a key has been added to named.conf and the server has been restarted or reconfigured, the server can recognize the key.
+If the server receives a message signed by the key, it will be able to verify the signature.
+If the signature is valid, the response will be signed using the same key.